Flipper & Lopaka: Season 3

-Ultra - Ultra is a pink dolphin, who was taken from her parents as a baby.
+Ultra – a pink dolphin, who was taken from her parents as a baby.
 She grew up in a science lab, and was taken with the pirates to search the ocean floor.
 After a few incidents, Ultra proves herself a true, worthy companion, and Flipper gladly takes her into the group.
 Later in the series, Ultra finds her parents, along with a little sister, Delta.